IbrahimAL22/translation_project/README.md

 The dataset used for fine-tuning can be found [here](https://huggingface.co/datasets/IbrahimAL24/TNtoEng-By-Ibrahim-V1-Dataset).

 ### Fine-Tuned Model
-The fine-tuned model repository can be accessed [here](https://huggingface.co/IbrahimAL24/TNtoEng-By-Ibrahim-V1). *(Replace this with the actual link to your model)*
+The fine-tuned model repository can be accessed [here](https://huggingface.co/IbrahimAL24/TNtoEng-By-Ibrahim-V1).

 ## How to Use